 Pour the cracker crumbs into a medium-sized bowl.
 Add the sugar, salt, and chopped macadamia nuts.
 Whisk the ingredients together.

-Add the melted butter and toss the mixture together until all the dry ingredients are coated with butter and the dry ingredients start to form clumps.
+Add the melted butter to the dry ingredients.
+Toss the mixture together until the dry ingredients start to form clumps.

 Pour the graham crackers into the 9-inch pie plate and pack the graham cracker crust into the bottom and the sides.
-The crust needs to be tightly packed and I find that easiest to do with a flat bottomed measuring cup.
+Use a flat-bottomed measuring cup to tightly pack the crust into the pie plate.

 Bake the crust for 8 minutes until the top edges of the crust are lightly browned.
 Remove the crust from the oven.
 Reduce the oven temperature to 325F.
 While the crust is baking mix the key lime pie filling ingredients together.